 - Post-construction support includes commissioning, energy monitoring and reporting equipment, certification costs

-- Each grant includes 2.5% (or $50,000, whichever is less) support for permanent educational signage and displays.
+- Each grant includes 2.5% (up to $50,000, whichever is less) support for permanent educational signage and displays.

 The Foundation anticipates extensive interaction with applicants to determine the incentive profile and amounts of individual awards.

 Applicants may be awarded a grant at a lower amount than requested.

 Please contact the Foundation by phone at 312.372.5191 to discuss your project prior to submitting an RFI.

 Stage 1: RFI (Request for Ideas)